PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 ## Public Mode

-In public mode, the traceability of the paired device and the constrained device by the rest of the group is possible.
+In public mode, the traceability of the paired device and the passive device by the rest of the group is possible.
 Public Mode is distinguished by the use of distinct signature keys by paired devices to issue signed updates to the group.
 This implies that the anchor leaf node holds a signature key for each of the devices sharing it.

 # Security Considerations
 **[TODO]** Unsure of the *unique* security considerations for this...

 ## Applicable use cases
-This operational mode is applicable when a user wants to explicitly announce that their edge device is in limited mode.
+This operational mode is applicable when a user wants to explicitly announce that their passive device is in a limited receive-only mode.

 ## Protocol Overview (?)